tomdixonn/Project3/README.md

 |  2 | steven     | $P$Bk3VD9jsxx/loJoqNsURgHiaB23j7W/ | steven        | steven@raven.org  |          | 2018-08-12 23:31:16 |                     |           0 | Steven Seagull |
 +----+------------+------------------------------------+---------------+-------------------+----------+---------------------+--------------
 ```
-- Already having access to micheals account we focued on stevens credentials.
+- Already having access to micheals account we focused on stevens credentials.

  - `steven:$P$Bk3VD9jsxx/loJoqNsURgHiaB23j7W/`
  - Figuring out the hash type may help in our attempts to crack it I will run it in hash-identifier.